Become a Member of the Water Worx Team!

 - Prepares and maintains a variety of records, files and related documents including inspections and related activities.

-- Assists underground crews with the installation of water, sewer, storm projects as the Operations Manager and Division Manager see fit.
+- Assists underground crews with the installation of water, sewer, and storm projects as needed.

 Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be: